kuka-isir/kinects_human_tracking/README.md

 Here is what happens in the pointCloud processing:
 - Clipping of the pointCloud according to regions specified in launch file (optional).
 Note: Removing the points of the ground is required for clustering
-- Downsampling of the robot's pointCloud and the merged pointCloud
+- Downsampling of the merged pointCloud (if hasn't been done before)
 - Clustering on the merged pointCloud
 - Remove the clusters that don't have the minimum height
 - Find out which cluster is the closest to the robot
-- Compute stats on the selected cluster(min, max, var, median, mean)
+- Looks for the point in this cluster that is the closest to the end-effector
-- Feed the Kalman filter with the observation and get the resulting estimate of the human's position and velocity
+- Feed the Kalman filter with the observation and get the resulting estimate of the closest point's position and velocity

 > Author : Jimmy Da Silva, jimmy.dasilva AT isir.upmc.fr